joanne2M/Mod1-GameOn/README.md

 ![screenshot](![Screenshot 2022-09-11 231251](https://user-images.githubusercontent.com/97330592/189567270-dcc07e39-b8d8-4cdb-a44e-d1e9229f8eee.jpg)

-- **Player Mode Selection** enables players to pick from **1-player mode** or **2-player mode**.
+- **Player Mode 1* enables players to pick from **1-player mode** or **Pro-Mode(Player 2)**.

-- Play along the music with your **keyboard**.
-3 keys for each player.
+- Each question = 20 Points | If you get less than 60 points than You Lose, but if you get 3 out of 5 then you win

 ![screenshot](./assets/images/screenshot6.jpg)

-- **1 Player Mode** gives you a chance to hit the highest score in your record.
+- **1 Player Mode** .

-- Player together with friends using **2-player mode**.
-It helps you start the game at the same time.
+- Player 2 who has 'Pro Access' already submitted the questions to be asked **1-player mode**.
+If you get 3 out of 5 questions correct then you can move on to the next round.

-- **Fully key-sounded.** Each note has its own sound.
-The music will be decorated by your gameplay.
+- **If You Lose** If you get less than 3 questions right

 ![screenshot](./assets/images/screenshot4.jpg)

 - **Health Count Down**.
-Each player will have 5 life points per game.
-If they miss the note, 1 point will drop.
-Game over if the life goes to 0.
+Each player starts off with 0 points per game.
+If they get a question right it adds 20 points, but if they don't it counts as an error.

 - **Scoring and grading system.**
-  Master the song to get your personal best score or defeat your friend by a higher score.
+  The more questions Player 1 gets right, the better chance they have meeting getting to the next round

 ## Unsolved Problem

-- **Multiple difficulties.** Each song has multiple difficulties to accommodate every player's skill level.
-For example, adjustable speed, different note placement, or different life points.
+- **Multiple difficulties.** Connecting the values with each question to get a right or wrong answer.

-- **More Song Choices.** Import more songs into the game.
+- **More Add-Ons.** Import Progress Bar, Import Timer, Uploading a Photo for Player 2

 - **Accuracy.** Import accuracy grades, such as grades A, B, C, S, and S++.